 We have novelty events for dogs with prizes, judging for this commencing at 1.30pm.
-From 12 noon there will be a sausage sizzle/drinks available (or bring your own picnic lunch), we have dancing dogs and an agility demonstration, raffles, a Trash and Treasure stall, dog cart rides for the under 4's and much more - a fun day out for the whole family.
+From 12 noon there will be a sausage sizzle/drinks available (or bring your own picnic lunch), we have dancing dogs and some equipment so your dog can try out agility.
+Raffles, competitions and much more - a fun day out for the whole family.

 (All dogs must be registered and no puppies under 4 months for their own safety).

 Corinne, has bravely just run the Mud Muster with all her sponsorship going to the Humane Society.

 The Mud Muster is a 5km mud and obstacle race in Marton.
 She ran it totally in a Ram costumer, and has so far raised $400.00 through

 http://www.givealittle.co.nz/cause/mudrun.
 Here are some photos, as you can see she did a fantastic job.
 The donation page is open until 1/11, if anybody would like to donate.

 Thank you Corinne, and well done :-)

 Film Archive Wellington - Pet

 We had a stall here again this year.
 It is a great opportunity to meet people and spread the word about who we are and what we stand for.
 It is also a great opportunity to meet previous adopters of the humane society dogs, and find out how they are going.
 Over 19,000 people went to the Pet Expo this year, and with any luck we made an impression with quite a few of them.
 The dogs were very well behaved, the volunteers were wonderful, and a good time was had by all.
 The public took home thousands of photos of them cuddling humane society dogs, and many took home lists of our dogs for adoption, so we hope they will be finding new homes very soon.